Science-Backed Aphrodisiacs: Exactly What To Eat To Ramp Up Your Sex Drive

 Here's a fruit that looks like female genitalia, and thus, believed by ancient civilizations to stimulate sexual desire—and it actually does.
 That's because it is rich in the antioxidant glutathione, required to make sex hormones.
 This antioxidant also protects every cell, tissue, and organ in your body—and slows down aging.
 Other foods high in this cell-regenerating nutrient are spinach and the cruciferous family of vegetables (think broccoli, cauliflower, and Brussel sprouts) and mushrooms.

 This sweet root vegetable is often called the Peruvian Viagra because in South America it's commonly used to boost fertility.
 Grown predominantly in the mountains of central Peru, maca is a member of the cruciferous family that includes broccoli, cauliflower, Brussels sprouts, kale, and cabbage.
-There is plenty of research on maca, supporting both its libido-enhancing effects, as well as its ability to improve infertility.
-One study observed that taking maca improved erectile dysfunction; another found that treatment with maca improved sexual desire.
-Researchers have also found that maca improves semen quality—which leads to better fertility.
+There is plenty of research on maca, supporting both its libido-enhancing effects, as well as its ability to improve fertility.
+One study5 observed that taking maca improved erectile dysfunction; another found that treatment with maca improved sexual desire6.
+Researchers have also found that maca improves semen quality7—which leads to better fertility.

 Maca powder is easy to incorporate into your daily routine.
 Enjoy it in smoothies and shakes, with tea, or dissolved in a glass of water.